 The DARTNet Institute is a rapidly growing collaboration of practice-based research networks that are building a national collection of data from electronic health records, claims, and patient-reported outcomes.
-The networks blend quality improvement, effectiveness, and translational research with a data driven-learning system.
-The learning system includes advanced performance measures and assistance with the development and deployment of clinical decision support systems.

 At a glance, the DARTNet Institute is: